Select a question to reveal its answer.

 Does SolaRVector II-X or SolaRVector II-XR track the sun?

-Even though SolaRVector II-X and II-XR don’t track the sun, they’re still very effective at providing addtional power, even when your RV is facing in other than ideal directions.
+No. Even though SolaRVector II-X and II-XR don’t track the sun, they’re still very effective at providing addtional power, even when your RV is facing in other than ideal directions.
 For example, if your RV is 90 degrees to the sun’s path, you can tilt your panels up to catch either the morning or afternoon sun.
 That will give you half a day of increased charging over flat panels – all from a single axis system.

 How far does SolaRVector tilt?